Festoons of Flowers surrounding an Image of the Annunciation

 We are unusually well informed about the life and work of Daniel Seghers because the artist himself produced an autobiographical statement in January 1615 at the time of his admission to the Jesuit order.
 According to this document, Seghers was born in Antwerp on 3 December 1590, the son of the silk merchant Pieter Seghers and Marguerite van Gheel.
 Following the elder Seghers’s death in about 1601, his widow converted to Calvinism and moved with her son to the Northern Netherlands, probably to Utrecht.
 The name of Daniel’s first teacher is not known, but he apparently began his study of painting about 1605.
 The family returned to Antwerp in 1609 or 1610, where Daniel completed his training under Jan Brueghel the Elder, before becoming a member of the Antwerp Guild of St. Luke in 1611.
 Daniel re-converted to Catholicism and, in 1614, entered the Jesuit Order in Mechelen.
 He continued to paint after joining the Jesuits.
 From 1617 to 1621 he lived in Antwerp, and then from 1621 to 1625 he was resident in Brussels.
 After taking his final vows in July 1625, he spent two years in Rome, where he occupied himself painting flower garlands for ecclesiastical patrons.
 In 1627, he returned to the Jesuit house in Antwerp, where he lived for the rest of his life.
 Towards the end of his life he made a record of his work in the “Catalogue of Flower Pieces which I have painted with my own hand, and for whom” in which 239 paintings were listed.
 However, in most cases the descriptions are too generic to enable many to be identified with any certainty.
 After a prolonged illness, Seghers died in Antwerp on 2 November 1661.
 His only documented pupil was the flower painter Jan Philips van Thielen.

 i Roses are traditionally associated with the Virgin, and have also been interpreted as a symbol of Christian love.
-The iris is commonly considered on of the flower of the Virgin May and sometimes takes the place of the lily in scenes of the Annunciation.
+The iris is commonly considered one of the flowers of the Virgin Mary and sometimes takes the place of the lily in scenes of the Annunciation.

 ii Daniel Seghers & Cornelis Schut I, Garland of Flowers surrounding The Annunciation, c.
 1630, oil on panel, The Heinz Family collection.